-5 COTTEY ANDREW (Ed.), The European Neutrals and NATO, Non-alignment, Partnership, Membership?, London 2018, pp. 158-159.
+Cottey Andrew (Ed.), The European Neutrals and NATO, Non-alignment, Partnership, Membership?, London 2018, pp. 158-159.

-The reference to the WEU was repealed by the Treaty of Nice signalling the wish of the EU to assume direct responsibility for its own defence and operational capabilities.
+This modus vivendi was ended by the collapse of the communist regime, which required some new objectives of the European integration as well.
+The reference to the WEU was repealed by the Treaty of Nice signalling the wish of the EU to assume direct responsibility for its own defence and operational capabilities